ecmwf/open-ecpds/README.md

 To test the deployment of OpenECPDS containers to a Kubernetes cluster, Kubernetes must be enabled in Docker (Settings -> Kubernetes -> "Enable Kubernetes").

+>**Warning:** If Kubernetes is properly installed, your `$HOME/.kube/config` file should point to `https://kubernetes.docker.internal:6443`.
+If not, you can manually update the file.

 The default setup needs a minimum of 3GB of available RAM.
 The disk space required depends on the size of the data you expect to handle, but at least 15GB is essential for the development and application containers.

 To download the latest distribution, run the following command: